bparanj/hivegrid.dev/README.md

 Choose simplicity, flexibility and modularity and stay focused on what matters most — building a successful product.

+## Internal Applications

+Many companies build web applications for internal use, where scalability is not a concern.
+In such cases, an EC2 t2.medium instance is sufficient.
+With HiveGrid, everything can be contained within a single server instance, making it an ideal solution for this scenario.

+When building internal web applications, there is typically no need for advanced features like load balancers, zero-downtime deployments, staging environments or other complex setups.
+HiveGrid provides a simpler approach, allowing companies to focus on developing their application without the overhead of unnecessary infrastructure complexities.

+By leveraging HiveGrid, companies can quickly deploy and manage their internal web applications on a single EC2 instance, simplifying the development and deployment process while keeping costs down.

 ## Project Scope

 | Task              | Description                                                                                                 | Tools            |